How do I manage the copyright in my own work?

 Q – Can someone help me understand the publication agreement?

-The Scholarly Communications Office at Duke will be happy to look at your publication agreement with you.
+A member of the ScholarWorks Team will be happy to look at your publication agreement with you.
 Many such agreements already permit you to retain some or all of the rights we have discussed, and if yours does not, we can suggest ways to negotiate for those rights.
-Please contact us at email@example.com to arrange a consultation..
+Please contact us at firstname.lastname@example.org to arrange a consultation.